 6. Avoid All Forms of Pop-Ups, First Page Interstitials, Floating Ads, and Overlays

 For years, these ad formats have been recognized as overly aggressive and ineffective.
 Ads of this nature are antiquated by 21st century ad standards.

-Some publishers have already learned the hard way and have faced repercussions for poor ad placement on their sites.
-But by implementing all of the above suggestions, their sites were brought up to Facebook compliance and restrictions could be removed.
+Some publishers have already learned the hard way and have faced repercussions for poor ad placement on their websites.
+But by implementing all of the above suggestions, their websites were brought up to Facebook compliance and restrictions could be removed.
 By proactively following these guidelines, you can avoid restrictive consequences and ensure that your ad placement is in agreement with Facebook’s policies.